akikadigital/laravel-mpesa/README.md

 MPESA_TAX_REMITTANCE_RESULT_URL=
 ```

+NOTE: The mpesa.php config file sets the default `MPESA_ENV` value to `sandbox`.
+This will always load sandbox urls.

 ## Function Responses

 All responses, except the token generation response, conform to the responses documented on the daraja portal.